DonorsTrust: History

 DonorsTrust was established in 1999 by Whitney Lynn Ball.
 It and Donors Capital Fund have been described as spinoffs of the Philanthropy Roundtable, a coordinating group for conservative foundations, where Ball had been executive director.
 According to DonorsTrust, the organization was founded by a group of donors and nonprofit executives who were "actively engaged in supporting and promoting a free society as understood in America's founding documents."
 A major selling point to donors is that even after their death, their money will continue to fund conservative/libertarian goals, and not change based on the attitudes of their heirs or trustees as a family foundation might.

 In early 2013, DonorsTrust was the subject of reports by The Independent, The Guardian, Mother Jones, and the Center for Public Integrity.
 Calling it the "dark money ATM" of the political right, the progressive magazine Mother Jones said DonorsTrust had funded a conservative public policy agenda against labor unions, climate science, public schools, and economic regulations.

 DonorsTrust raised over $1 billion in 2021, with two separate donations, each exceeding $425 million, being anonymous.

+In 2026, amidst threats from the Trump administration to revoke tax-exempt status from liberal nonprofits, DonorsTrust president and CEO Lawson Bader took part in a Cato Institute event about defending nonprofit rights.
+MacArthur Foundation president John Palfrey also spoke at the event.
+Bader and Palfrey agreed that the government should stay out of how donors and nonprofits choose to give, regardless of political ideology.